nats-io/nats.rb/README.md

 ## Supported Platforms

-This gem currently works on the following Ruby platforms :
+This gem currently works on the following Ruby platforms:

 - MRI 1.8 and 1.9
 - Rubinius

+* Performance is best on 1.9.2

 ## Usage